 The relief of those who have survived.

-Translated from Russian by Alexander Platonov.
+Translated from Russian by Anton Platonov.

 Yuriy Serebriansky, a Polish-born journalist and fiction writer living in Kazakhstan, was a fall resident of the UI's International Writing Program, which celebrated its 50th anniversry last year.
 He is the editor-in-chief of Esquire Kazakhstan, the editor of the Polish diaspora magazine Aímatyński Kurier Polonijny, and the author of five volumes of prose and poetry.
 "The Sky Above Lokhor" is the opening chapter of Destination.
 Road Pastoral, a novel that considers what home means for young post-Soviet Russian speakers living outside of Russia.